 Breath testing instruments certified by ISPFS are often used in investigating violations of Idaho Code § 23-949 (punishment set forth by I.C. § 18-1502) or Idaho Code § 23-604 (punishment set forth by I.C.18-1502), wherein a person under twenty-one (21) years of age is deemed to have possessed and consumed alcohol.
-Unlike the Driving Under the Influence statutes and their associations with per se limits of 0.08 and 0.20, a specific level of alcohol is not required to prove a violation of I.C. § 23-949 or § 23-604.
+Unlike the Driving Under the Influence statutes and their associations with per se limits of 0.03 and 0.20, a specific level of alcohol is not required to prove a violation of I.C. § 23-949 or § 23-604.
 There is no requirement that the State prove the person is impaired by alcohol.
 Rather, the presence or absence of alcohol is a determining factor for proving the offense.
 Therefore, there is a different standard operating procedure associated with this type of charge.
 The main purpose of the procedure outlined below is to rule out "mouth alcohol" as a potential contributing factor to the results given during the breath testing done for MIP/MIC cases.

-- 4.5.1 A 15 minute monitoring period: The monitoring/observation period is not required for the MIP/MIC procedure.
-The subsequent samples, separated by approximately 2 minutes or more and within the 0.02 correlation, provide the evidence of consistent sample delivery, the absence of "mouth alcohol" as well as the absence of RFI (radio frequency interference) as a contributing factor to the results of the breath test. - 4.5.2 MIP/MIC requirements: - 4.5.2.1 The breath alcohol test must be administered by an operator currently certified in the use of that instrument. - 4.5.2.2 The instrument used must be certified by ISPFS. - 4.5.2.2.1 The instrument only needs to be initially certified by ISPFS.
+4.5.1 A 15 minute monitoring period: The monitoring/observation period is not required for the MIP/MIC procedure.
+The samples, separated by approximately 2 minutes or more and within the 0.020 correlation, provide the evidence of consistent sample delivery, the absence of "mouth alcohol" as well as the absence of RFI (radio frequency interference) as a contributing factor to the results of the breath test.

+4.5.2 MIP/MIC requirements:

+- 4.5.2.1 The breath alcohol test must be administered by an operator currently certified in the use of that instrument. - 4.5.2.2 The instrument used must be certified by ISPFS. - .5.2.2.1 The instrument only needs to be initially certified by ISPFS.
 Initial certification shows that the instrument responds to alcohols and not to acetone. - 4.5.2.2.2 The instrument used does not need to meet other requirements set forth in previous sections of this SOP.
-It does not need to be checked regularly or periodically with any of the 0.08 or 0.20 standards. - 4.5.2.3 False teeth, partial plates, or bridges installed or prescribed by a dentist or physician do not need to be removed to obtain a valid test. - 4.5.2.4 The officer should have the individual being tested remove all loose foreign material from their mouth before testing.
-The officer may allow the individual to briefly rinse their mouth out with water prior to the breath testing. - 4.5.2.5 Any material left in the mouth during the entirety of the breath testing sampling could contribute to the results in the breath testing sequence.
-(For clarification refer to section 4.5.1)
+It does not need to be checked regularly or periodically with any of the 0.08 or 0.20 standards. - 4.5.2.3 False teeth, partial plates, mouth jewelry, bridges or comparable dental work do not need to be removed to obtain a valid test. - 4.5.2.4 The officer should have the individual being tested remove all loose foreign material from their mouth before testing.
+The officer may allow the individual to briefly rinse their mouth out with water prior to the breath testing.